FanChiMao/RevisionWork-2020-Matlab-ColorQuantization/README.md

 ### 5. Limitation of 3D Fibonacci Color Qunatization
   Some images with the **high contrast** will make the 3D distribution too dispersive, and the quantization result is not good.
+  The man in red which is high contrast with the color of background, so the quantization image couldn't sucessfully color up.
   (e.g. Kodak10_1024.jpg)
 - Kodak10.jpg:
   ![image](https://i.ibb.co/x3Ktns9/kodim10.png)